Flights to Indonesia

 Flights from Malaysia to Indonesia

-You can fly non-stop from 7 airports in Malaysia, and visit any of the 17 destinations in Indonesia.
-In total there are 28 direct routes from Malaysia, operated by 13 different airlines — including 8 low-cost carriers.
+From Malaysia you can fly non-stop from 8 airports, and visit any of the 17 destinations in Indonesia.
+In total there are 29 direct routes from Malaysia, operated by 13 different airlines — including 8 low-cost carriers.

 Malaysia to Indonesia with a stopover

-If you consider a stopover, then there are more airports available: 19 airports in Malaysia offer flights to 20 destinations in Indonesia that require just one stop:
+There are more departure airports available if you consider a stopover: 18 airports in Malaysia offer flights to 20 destinations in Indonesia with a single stop:

 Flights from Singapore to Indonesia

 From Singapore you can fly non-stop from Singapore Airport, and visit any of the 17 destinations in Indonesia.
-In total there are 17 direct routes from Singapore, operated by 11 different airlines — including 3 low-cost carriers.
+In total there are 17 direct routes from Singapore, operated by 10 different airlines — including 2 low-cost carriers (Citilink and Jetstar).

 Singapore to Indonesia with a stopover